David-Taub/PacketsAnomalyDetection/README.md

+txt data files are not included, and should be added to the ex1\2\deep dirs ex1 dir should have the regular and the attack files number 01 ex2 dir should have the regular and the attack files number 02 deep dir should have the regular file number 01

 ex1 and ex2 both contain a main.py file that runs without parameters.
 The main.py produces .png image files of the graphs that show an indication regarding the nature and the position of the attack in the recording.